Browse by Section 100 Item List

-For Highly Specialised Drugs prescribed through private hospitals, claiming and approval of authority prescriptions is administered by Department of Human Services.
+For Highly Specialised Drugs prescribed through private hospitals, claiming and approval of authority prescriptions is administered by Services Australia.
 Highly Specialised Drugs prescribed in private hospitals are Authority Required items.
 Medical practitioners must seek approval to prescribe these items as pharmaceutical benefits prior to their dispensing under the PBS.
-Approval of authority prescriptions by Department of Human Services may be obtained either by posting an Authority Prescription Form to Department of Human Services, or by using Department of Human Services’ Authority free-call service (1800 888 333).
+Approval of authority prescriptions by Services Australia may be obtained either by posting an Authority Prescription Form to Services Australia, or by using the Services Australia Authority free-call service (1800 888 333).
 Prescribers must quote the provider number of the hospital when applying.
 Maximum quantities and repeats for Highly Specialised Drugs are listed in the Schedule.

 Private hospital prescriptions for Highly Specialised Drugs can be dispensed by an approved private hospital dispensary or by a community pharmacy.
 A patient will be required to pay a contribution for each supply of a highly specialised drug at the same rate as the Pharmaceutical Benefits Scheme.
 Commonwealth subsidy is not available for hospital in-patients.